By Grant Jones

 In 2017 I left Seattle and returned to live in the old farmhouse.
 I purchased the remaining cows from my Uncle and have since added chickens for both eggs and meat, heritage turkeys, honey bees, and pigs.

-In January, 2018, HungryHollowFarm.com was launched with the goal of providing the Puget Sound region with a local pasture-based alternative to factory-farms.
+In January, 2018, HungryHollowFarm.com was launched with the mission of providing the Puget Sound region with a local pasture-based alternative to factory-farms.

 I hope you'll join me for this next chapter in the Hungry Hollow story!